Coping During COVID-19

 I'm here to help!

-Even though our physical doors are closed, I am still available to work with students and families.
+Even though our physical doors are closed, we are still available to work with students and families.
 At this time, email is our primary and initial method of communication.
 You can contact Harman Counselor Michael Wadham (email@example.com) or Smith Counselor Amber Perrott (firstname.lastname@example.org) if you have a concern, or just want to talk to someone.

 If needed, we can coordinate additional conversations via the phone or Google Meet.
 (Please keep in mind that while confidentiality is still a main priority, some of these platforms are not as confidential as a face-to-face meeting).